 Or if you feel more comfortable staying at home, check out a few ideas for celebrating Chinese New Year virtually.

 Got any more recommendations for how to celebrate Chinese New Year in Glasgow?
 Let us know at @canvas_studentuk.

-The Dutch national celebration of the Chinese New Year takes place in the Hague on 21st January .
+The Dutch national celebration of the Chinese New Year takes place in the Hague on 24th February .
 The streets of the city come alive with a colourful parade of lions and dragons.
-In the Atrium of the Hague City Hall, there will be dance, music, a small Asian market and a variety of cultural activities.
+In the Atrium of the Hague City Hall, there will be lion and dragon dance, music, a small Asian market and a variety of cultural activities.
 All activities are free of charge and the opening ceremony starts at 10.00 and the programme will end at 17.00.